In this guide:

 Rewards is a programme for British Gas home energy or services customers.
 You must be over 16 and living in England, Wales, or Scotland to partake in this rewards programme, and you can apply for membership through your online account.

-The rewards programme offers various perks and incentives such as discounts on restaurants and excursions, giveaways of movie tickets, food, drink, and even free energy days, and you can be put in the draw for major prizes like holidays and concert tickets.
+The rewards programme offers various perks such as discounts on restaurants and excursions, giveaways, and even free energy days, and you can be put in the draw for major prizes like holidays and concert tickets.

-British Gas offers a number of additional services exclusively to its customers, such as discounts and add-ons through the provider’s partnership with Hive, a brand who offer a wide range of smart home technology products.
+British Gas offers several additional services exclusively to its customers, such as discounts and add-ons through the provider’s partnership with Hive, a brand who offers a wide range of smart home technology products.
 The electric car tariffs, along with its rapid shift towards sustainably sourced energy make British Gas not only an industry veteran but also a provider that has its sights set on a greener future.